This-Is-Prince/agent-other-sdks/docs/ens.md

 ## API Usage

+There are two ways to use the ENS plugin:

+### Option 1: Direct Usage with generate endpoint

-To use the ENS plugin via the API, make a POST request to the `/goat/generate` endpoint with a natural language prompt related to ENS domain resolution.
+Make a POST request to the `/goat/generate` endpoint with a natural language prompt related to ENS operations.

-### Required Parameters
+#### Required Parameters

 ```json
 {